tripal/TripalTestSuite/docs/source/db-seeders.rst

 Using DevSeed for Quick Biological Data Seeding
 ===============================================

 Tripal Test Suite ships with a default seeder called ``DevSeedSeeder``.
-It is located at ``tests/DatabaseSeeders/examples/``: to use it, copy it to ``tests/DatabaseSeeders/``.
+It is located at ``tests/DatabaseSeeders/``.
 This seeder provides a quick and automated way of seeding your database with biological data such as organisms, mRNAs, BLAST annotations and InterProScan annotations.
 The data in the default seeder is obtained from `Tripal DevSeed <https://github.com/statonlab/tripal_dev_seed>`_, which is a developer